 Mental accounting has long been a heated topic in the field of behavioral economics, psychology, and judgment and decision making.
 The earliest empirical evidence on mental accounting behaviors dates back to Tversky and Kahneman’s (1981) famous theater-ticket experiment (one of our replication problems).
+Tversky and Kahneman proposed that mental accounting is a form of decision framing by which people formulate (psychological) accounts to evaluate events and options (as cited in Henderson & Peterson, 1992).
 Their findings suggested that in people’s minds, losses tend to be labeled into different categories, violating the long-standing economic notion of fungibility (Thaler, 1999).
 Ever since, the concept of mental accounting has been used to understand a wide range of decision-making behaviors, such as gambling, risk taking, and investment (Thaler & Johnson, 1990).
+Although these subsequent mental accounting studies differ in specific objectives and orientations, nearly all research has touched upon gains and losses, and indicated the violation of fundamental economic norms (Henderson & Peterson, 1992).
 In Thaler (1985) and our target article-Thaler (1999), the mental accounting phenomenon was further elaborated and summarized into a broad theory on consumer choices (Muehlbacher & Kirchler, 2019).
 In 2011, Soman and Ahn reviewed substantial mental accounting research focusing on the framing effects.
 More recently, Zhang and Sussman (2018)’s review paper again outlined the categorization process of mental accounting, and they summarized it as a way for people to “group expenses into categories, assign funds to these categories, determine budgets, and perform elements of cost–benefit analyses.” ( p.65).
 The two recent review papers cited very similar research to Thaler (1999), such as Heath and Soll (1996), Tversky and Kahneman (1981), Thaler (1980), and Thaler and Johnson (1990).
 This further exemplifies the necessity in revisiting these classic findings and testing the reproducibility, robustness, and generalizability of these influential and pioneering works, to substantiate and strengthen the empirical foundations of the theoretical framework of mental accounting.
+We aimed to examine the evidence reviewed in Thaler (1999) targeting different subsets of the mental accounting framework.

-Choice of study for replication
+Choice of article for replication: Thaler (1999)

-We chose the Thaler (1999) article based on three factors: extensive academic impact, absence of direct replications, and the need for methodology improvements.
+We chose the Thaler (1999) article based on three factors: extensive academic impact, need for systematic direct replications, and the potential in methodological improvements.

-First and foremost, as of February 2022, the time of writing, there were 4567 Google Scholar citations of the article and many important follow-up theoretical and empirical research.
-The review paper has had an immense impact on scholarly research in the area of behavioral economics, judgment and decision-making, and consumer psychology.
-Trepel and colleagues (2005) even extended the mental accounting phenomenon into the field of neuroscience, where they outlined possible neural bases for Kahneman and Tversky’s prospect theory.
+As of February 2022, the time of writing, there were 4567 Google Scholar citations of the review article and many important follow-up theoretical and empirical research.
+The review has had an immense impact on scholarly research in the area of behavioral economics, judgment and decision-making, and consumer psychology.
+The research covered in Thaler (1999) has also been highly influential.
+We summarized the citations impact of each of the problems covered in the article in Table 1.

-However, to the best of our knowledge, there have been no published direct replications of many of the experiments reported in this review article thus far.
-In the meantime, among the 17 experiments we aimed to replicate, only 11 of them reported their sample size.
+To the best of our knowledge, there are currently no published systematic attempts for direct replications of the mental accounting findings reviewed in Thaler (1999), and there are no published independent direct pre-registered well-powered replications of Thaler’s own work.

+We also recognized the potential for improving on both transparency and methods.
+For example, among the problems we aimed to replicate, several did not report basic methodological details like sample size.
 The statistical analysis strategies were also often not reported in detail.
-These suggest the need to revisit these experiments to try and assess the validity and reliability of the original findings.
+These suggest the need to revisit these problems to reproduce their materials, deduce and improve on their methods, and reassess and update their findings to current day.